AspireOne/dependency-tracker/readme.md

 # deplic

-A TypeScript package that generates a readable document of project dependencies with their licenses.
+A TypeScript package that generates a readable document of project dependencies with their licenses, and makes sure all licences are permissive.

 ## Installation
 npm install deplic

 ## Usage

-[Add usage instructions here]

-## License

-[Add your chosen license here]
+Just run "pnpm deplic" from the root of your project, and a "dependencies.md" file will be created, with dependencies cached for one week.

+You can use this in a pre-commit hook.